 This grant program supports travel to biotechnology-related professional meetings and workshops or to collect biotechnology research data at shared instrumentation facilities or research sites.
 Tenured and tenure-track CSU faculty are eligible for this program.

 Presidents' Commission Scholars Program

-This grant program aims to support undergraduate students who will conduct biotechnology research during summer, 2015.
-This is the fourth year CSUPERB has offered this program, thanks to support from the CSU Chancellor's Office and the CSUPERB Presidents' Commission.
+This grant program aims to support undergraduate students who will conduct biotechnology research during summer, 2016.
+This is the fifth year CSUPERB has offered this program, thanks to support from the CSU Chancellor's Office and the CSUPERB Presidents' Commission.